Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: RECENT WORK

 This article is organized as follows: In Section \ref{sec:recent_work} we recall recent work on the subject of the article and then evoke some background on the LA for Bayesian NNs in Section \ref{sec:terminlogy_and_background}.
 In Section \ref{sec:LA_for_subspace_models} we provide the main theoretical contributions of this work.
 In Section \ref{sec:Experiment} several experiments to empirically verify our theoretical analysis are carried out.
 Additional information is provided in the Appendix.

-\section{Recent Work}
+\section{RECENT WORK}

-\textbf{Laplace Approximation.} The first application of the LA using the Hessian for NNs was introduced by MacKay \cite{MacKay1992}. \cite{MacKay1992Class} also proposed an approximation similar to the generalized Gauss-Newton (GGN) method.
-The combination of scalable factorizations or diagonal Hessian approximations with the GGN approximation \cite{Schraudolph2002,Martens14} made the LA applicable for larger networks.
-In particular, the GGN approximation gained more attention due to the introduction of the Kronecker-factored Approximate Curvature (KFAC) \cite{Ritter2018,Botev2017,Martens2015} which is scalable and outperforms the diagonal Hessian approximation.
-Due to underfitting issues of the LA \cite{Foong2019}, the linearized LA based on \eqref{eq:intro_lin_model} was developed \cite{Immer2021}.
-We use the same setting in this work.
+\textbf{Laplace Approximation.} The first application of the LA using the Hessian for NNs was introduced by \citet{MacKay1992}. \citet{MacKay1992Class} also proposed an approximation similar to the generalized Gauss-Newton (GGN) method.
+The combination of scalable factorizations or diagonal Hessian approximations with the GGN approximation \citep{Schraudolph2002,Martens14} made the LA applicable for larger networks.
+In particular, the GGN approximation gained more attention due to the introduction of the Kronecker-Factored Approximate Curvature (KFAC) \citep{Ritter2018,Botev2017,Martens2015} which is scalable and outperforms the diagonal Hessian approximation.
+Due to underfitting issues of the LA \citep{Foong2019}, the linearized LA based on \eqref{eq:intro_lin_model} was developed \citep{Immer2021}.
+In this work, we use the same setting.

-\textbf{Partially Stochastic Neural Networks.} Studying partially stochastic NNs gained some attention due to their computational efficiency.
-But even from a statistics viewpoint partially stochastic NNs are attractive because they can capture the uncertainty of the full model by using only a fraction of the parameters. \cite{Sharma2023} showed that a low-dimensional subspace is sufficient to obtain expressive predictive distributions.
-They developed the concept of Universal Conditional Distribution Approximators and proved that certain partially stochastic NNs can form samplers of any continuous target conditional distribution arbitrary well. \cite{calvoordonez2024} extended this idea to infinitely deep Bayesian NNs.
+\textbf{Partially Stochastic Neural Networks.} The study of partially stochastic NNs gained some attention because of their computational efficiency.
+But even from a statistics viewpoint, partially stochastic NNs are attractive because they can capture the uncertainty of the full model by using only a fraction of the parameters \citep{Sharma2023,Andrade2024,2024Zhao}. \citet{Sharma2023} developed the concept of Universal Conditional Distribution Approximators and proved that certain partially stochastic NNs can form samplers of any continuous target conditional distribution arbitrary well. \citet{calvoordonez2024} extended this idea to infinitely deep Bayesian NNs.